Learning Agile Quadrotor Flight in the Real World: Results and Experiments

 \section{Results and Experiments}

 In this section, we present comprehensive experiments to validate the effectiveness of our self-adaptive framework.
-We conduct both real-world flight tests and extensive simulation comparisons to answer the following research questions: \begin{itemize} \item \textit{RQ1 (Agility):} Can the proposed framework push the quadrotor to its physical limits (e.g., actuator saturation) in real-time, starting from a conservative policy? \item \textit{RQ2 (Robustness):} Is the framework capable of adapting to internal dynamic changes (e.g., payload, damage) and unknown external disturbances (e.g., wind) while maintaining safety? \item \textit{RQ3 (Ablation):} {How do the individual components: the residual learning and the real-world anchored initialization, contribute to the overall performance?} \end{itemize}
+We conduct both real-world flight tests and extensive simulation comparisons to answer the following research questions: \begin{itemize} \item \textit{RQ1 (Agility):} Can the proposed framework push the quadrotor to the saturation limit of its CTBR command interface in real time, starting from a conservative policy? \item \textit{RQ2 (Robustness):} Is the framework capable of adapting to internal dynamic changes (e.g., payload, damage) and unknown external disturbances (e.g., wind) while maintaining safety? \item \textit{RQ3 (Ablation):} {How do the individual components, residual learning and real-world anchored initialization, contribute to the overall performance?} \end{itemize}

 We validate the proposed framework entirely in real-world flight using a quadrotor based on the Agilicious platform~\cite{foehn2022agilicious}, as shown in Fig.~\ref{fig:disturbance}.
 A motion-capture system provides state estimates at \SI{100}{\hertz}.
-An off-board workstation runs the online learning loop and sends commands to the onboard controller at \SI{50}{\hertz}.
+An off-board workstation runs the online learning loop and sends commands to the onboard flight controller at \SI{50}{\hertz}. {The workstation is equipped with an NVIDIA RTX 4090 GPU; using JAX with JIT compilation and \texttt{vmap}, each adaptation step (100 epochs: $\sim$3\,s residual + $\sim$6\,s policy) completes in $\sim$9\,s.
+The 50\,Hz command loop requires only a forward pass through a lightweight MLP ($\sim$100\,$\mu$s), so policy execution is decoupled from learning.}